bee-san/diss/Submit/LessonMarkDown.md

 # Task 8

 Now we're going to change the agents start location.
-Currently, it starts at top left (0, 0).
+Currently, it starts at the top left (0, 0).
 But it can start anywhere!

 The way the coordinates system works is (row, column).
 "Along the corridor, up the stairs".